 Nominal damages are possible when you suffer no harm due to the tort, but claimants rarely seek nominal damages.

 Do You Need a Las Vegas Personal Injury Lawyer?

 Some intentional torts are trivial, entitling the claimant only to nominal damages.
-If your claim is substantial, however, a Las Vegas personal injury lawyer could greatly benefit you.
+If your personal injury claim is substantial, however, a Las Vegas personal injury lawyer could greatly benefit you.
 Since personal injury lawyers only charge you if they win, you can definitely afford one.